Mfecane: The Mfecane in the East

 The Mfecane began in eastern Southern Africa with increasing competition and political consolidation as chiefdoms vied for control over trade routes and grazing land.

-Delagoa Bay and its international port saw increasing regional conflict in the mid-to-late 1700s.
+Delagoa Bay and its international port saw increasing regional conflict in the mid-to-late 18th century.
 The local Tembe and Mabhudu-Tembe competed for control, absorbing or expelling some of their neighbouring polities.
 The abakwaDlamini, who would later form the Swazi Kingdom, were one such group put to flight by the conflict.

-The mid-to-late 1700s also saw the rise of the Nxumalo and Nyambose chiefdoms between the Phongolo and Thukela rivers, which would eventually become the Ndwandwe Paramountcy and Mthethwa Paramountcy respectively.
+The mid-to-late 18th century also saw the rise of the Nxumalo and Nyambose chiefdoms between the Phongolo and Thukela rivers, which would eventually become the Ndwandwe Paramountcy and Mthethwa Paramountcy respectively.
 On the borders of their spheres of influence were the amaHlubi of the upper Mzinyathi, the abakwaDlamini north of the Phongolo, and the abakwaQwabe of the lower Thukela.
 The latter's rise displaced elements of the abakwaCele and amaThuli further south.
-The amaThuli managed to secure a sizable chiefdom between the lower Mngeni and Mkhomazi Rivers, which displaced local groups across the Mzimkhulu River.
+The amaThuli managed to secure a sizeable chiefdom between the lower Mngeni and Mkhomazi Rivers, which displaced local groups across the Mzimkhulu River.
 This in turn contributed to the rise of the Mpondo Kingdom.

 The 1810s saw the continued expansion of the Ndwandwe and Mthethwa Paramountcies, as well as the Portuguese Delagoa Bay slave trade.
 The Ndwandwe Paramountcy came to blows with the Mthethwa in the late 1810s, ultimately defeating and slaying their leader Dingiswayo kaJobe.
 The Mthethwa promptly collapsed as its subjects reasserted independence.
 The Ndwandwe king Zwide kaLanga went to war with one of these breakaway polities, the amaZulu of Shaka kaSenzangakhona.
 Their raids and counterraids proved costly and indecisive, contributing to the breakup of the Ndandwe Paramountcy.
 Groups broke away under Soshangane and Zwangendaba who settled their followers in the Delagoa Bay region, while Msane did the same in what is now eastern Eswatini.
 King Zwide, now in a position of weakness, withdrew to his territories north of the Phongolo to rebuild.
 Shaka took advantage of the power vacuum to expand the Zulu state to the Mkhuze River.
 The 1810s also saw the expansion of British colonial rule in southeastern southern Africa, with Xhosa polities displaced northwards by the Fourth and Fifth Xhosa Wars.

 Meanwhile, between the Mzimkhulu and Mzimvubu Rivers, some groups fleeing the upheavals further north joined Faku kaNgqungqushe's Mpondo Kingdom, while most others instead vied for dominance just outside of its reach.